 Absolutely!
 Our professional and experienced dining staff can accommodate vegetarian and kosher diets.
 Upon enrollment, you will complete a dietary restrictions form, which are reviewed in detail by our Registered Dietitians on staff.
 We can accommodate all documented food allergies and intolerances, including dairy and gluten free diets.
 For those with nut allergies – our menu is 100% nut free.

 What should we pack?

 Campers will have their laundry done each week, so there is no need to pack enough clothes for multiple weeks.
-For a detailed packing list, click here.
+For a detailed packing list, see our Packing Guide.

 What is CBT?
 Should my child enroll in this program?

 CBT stands for Cognitive Behavioral Therapy.
 Our program is overseen by Michelle Maidenberg, PhD and is designed specifically to help campers break through the mental barriers that often get in the way of healthy living and change.